matamory/ai110-module1tinker-playlistchaos-starter/README.md

 You will need to look at both files to understand how the app behaves.

 ---
-## TF Task
-The core concept students needed to understand:

-Where students are most likely to struggle:

-Where AI was helpful versus misleading:

-One way you would guide a student without giving the answer:

 ## What you will do